Cray-HPE/docs-csm/operations/boot_orchestration/Multi_tenancy_with_BOS.md

 ## BOS API Access with Tenancy

-`BOS` v2 API introspects request information pertaining to tenant information, if provided.
-If you have tenant information populated by the CrayCLI, it will be passed into the associated `BOS` command.
-Otherwise, if you are interacting with the API directly and are scripting against it, you may provide this information by hand, via curl.
+The `BOS` v2 API identifies the tenant based on information passed in the request.
+A tenant must always pass information identifying itself -- their tenant ID -- when making a request.
+If you have tenant information forwarded to the `BOS` api service through use of the `cray init` command, `BOS` will contextually operate on behalf of that tenant.
+Otherwise, if you are interacting with the API directly or are scripting against it, the same information may be provided with your request as part of a header that accompanies your request.

-Note: `OPA` prevents unauthorized tenant requests from accessing the `BOS` API, so the value you choose for `Cray-Tenant-Name: ` must match your user provided access token within your request.
+Note: HPE Authored `OPA` rules prevent unauthorized tenant requests from accessing the `BOS` API, so the value you choose for `Cray-Tenant-Name: ` must match your user provided access token within your request.
 If your user access token is not part of the tenant name you are issuing, your command will fail.
-This allows users who are part of multiple tenancies to select the tenant that they are operating under, as it is possible for one user to be a part of multiple tenants.
-In the case of `BOS`, even if you are part of multiple individual tenant groups, only the resources that are allocated to a specific provided tenant, as referenced by name, are affected.
+This allows users who are part of multiple tenancies to select the specific tenant that they are operating under, as it is possible for one user to be a part of multiple tenant groups.
+In the case of `BOS`, even if you are part of multiple individual tenant groups, only the resources that are allocated to a specifically provided tenant, as referenced by name, are affected.

 1. (`ncn-mw#`) Administrators may provide tenant information via an HTTP verb in the form of a header to affect resources that are part of a specific `TAPMS` tenant.